arnauddeman/dev-doc/pages/about/about.markdown

 ### How to add metting report

 The meeting reports are located in the spécific [jekyll's_post folder](https://jekyllrb.com/docs/posts/){:target="_blank"}. \
-The files in this directory are listed by Jekyll and respect this naming convention : YYYY-MM-DD-Title-of-the-report.markdown. \
+The files in this directory are listed by Jekyll and respect this naming convention : YYYY-MM-DD-Title-of-the-report.markdown (e.g.: 2023-09-01-kick-off-meeting.markdown).\
-Exemple: 2023-09-01-kick-off-meeting.markdown.
+To add a new report, add a file which respects this naming convention in the _post directory.

 #### Reports metadata